 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Conditions in Douglas County Department Of Corrections.

 - Jail and pod facility and layout

 To find driving records, you have to do a driving history search.

 Have you ever searched for criminal records?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal backgrounds and records, and your comments could help other people.